Disclaimer: Originally published in June 2019. It is being republished since it still remains an interesting topic till today.

 In 2017, India commanded 70% of the global revenue generated in cricket and earned 1 billion dollars through sponsorship and all this is because of IPL.

-Lalit Kumar Modi, the founder of Indian Premier League started the IPL with initial investment of 25 million dollars in 2007 and within 2 years he generated 4.5 billion dollars.
+Lalit Kumar Modi, founder of the Indian Premier League started the IPL with an initial investment of 25 million dollars in 2007 and within 2 years he generated 4.5 billion dollars.

 Later, Lalit Modi was found guilty of several corruption charges including charging a facilitation fee of 80 million dollars from the broadcaster and for rigging bids for 2 new IPL teams in 2010 by adding unreasonable clauses in the tender draft.

-In theory, ICC (International cricket council) governs the global cricket and has the biggest say.
-However, in reality BCCI (Board of control for Cricket India) controls the international cricket as they have the largest viewership and so much money.
+In theory, ICC (International cricket council) governs global cricket and has the biggest say.
+However, in reality, BCCI (Board of control for Cricket India) controls international cricket as they have the largest viewership and so much money.
 Every other country has to listen to the BCCI.

 Earlier, 16 teams played in the world cup.
 This time only 10 teams are playing in the world cup because fewer countries will lessen the competition for India and India will be able to appear in world cup matches which will enable the world cup to have great number of viewers.